Functional Medicine for

 Low progesterone, testosterone imbalance, perimenopause, and thyroid dysfunction commonly disrupt sleep architecture.

-Chronic Stress & Nervous System Overactivation
+Chronic Stress & Nervous System Overactivation:

-Hidden Stressors (toxins)
+Hidden Stressors (toxins):

 Mold exposure, chronic infections, and toxin burden can all increase inflammatory signaling that disrupts sleep.